go-json-experiment/json/README.md

 compatible with v1 in terms of both API and default behavior to ease migration.
 For example, the `Marshal` and `Unmarshal` functions are the most widely used declarations in the v1 package.
-It seems sensible for equivalent functionality in v2 to be named the same and have the same signature.
+It seems sensible for equivalent functionality in v2 to be named the same and have a compatible signature.
 Behaviorally, we should aim for 95% to 99% backwards compatibility.
 We do not aim for 100% compatibility since we want the freedom to break certain behaviors that are now considered to have been a mistake.